ebekker/ACMESharp/README.md

 Import-Module ACMEPowerShell
 Import-Module ACMEPowerShell-IIS

-## If the computer that's hosting IIS is the local computer
+## If the computer that's hosting IIS is the local computer this will install
+## the certificate on the default HTTPS endpoint (*:443) of the default site
 Install-ACMECertificateToIIS -Certificate cert1 `
         -WebSite "Default Web Site" -Replace

 ## You can optionally narrow down the HTTPS interface with a
-## specific IP address, port or (on Win2012) SNI hostname
+## specific IP address, port or (on Win2012R2) SNI hostname
 Install-ACMECertificateToIIS -Certificate cert1 `
         -WebSite "Default Web Site" -Port 8443

 Install-ACMECertificateToIIS -Certificate cert1 `
-        -WebSite "Default Web Site" -IPAddress 10.1.2.3 -SNIHostname www.stage.example.com
+        -WebSite "Default Web Site" -IPAddress 10.1.2.3 ` -SNIHostname www.stage.example.com
 ```

 You can also target a remote computer to configure instead of the local host.
 In this case, IIS must be installed on the target computer, and the ```WebAdministration``` module should be installed on that host.
 You first need to establish a remote PSSession with that box, which can be done using a variety of configuration and authentication parameters.